What is RippleJS?

 Ripple was designed to be a JS/TS-first framework, rather than HTML-first.
 Ripple modules have their own .ripple

 fully support TypeScript.
-By introducing a new extension, it affords Ripple to invent its own superset language, that plays really nicely with
+By introducing a new extension, it allows Ripple to invent its own superset language, which plays really nicely with

 TypeScript and JSX, but with a few interesting touches.
 In my experience, this has led to better DX not only for humans, but also for LLMs.